josuejaramillo/summer_school_2024_SHiP/README.md

 2. **Prepare Input Data**:
    - Input files should be prepared and located in the appropriate directories as specified in the script (./Distributions/model).
+      - **LLP Distribution File**: Contains the LLP particle distribution data.
+      - **Maximum Energy Distribution File**: Provides the maximum energy distribution of the particles.
+      - **Branching Ratios File**: Includes data on the branching ratios for the LLP decays.
+      - **Decay Channels File**: Specifies the decay channels and associated parameters.

 3. **Run the Main Script**:
    - Execute `LLPsim.py` to run the simulation and analysis: